 I was talking to a business leader once.
-I asked him, “What’s the biggest challenge with the young professionals?”
+I asked him, “What’s the biggest challenge with the young professionals in AI?”
 The answer was, “Keywords!”

 This is a world of keywords and AI is the most (mis)used.
 Everyone wants to do cool stuff and be called a Data Scientist.
 But then, taking a step back, what’s AI?
 Even a simple if-else system is AI.
 Traditional Machine Learning techniques are also AI.
 Of course, state-of-the-art Deep Learning techniques like GPT-3 are AI as well.